Attribution Theory

 To counteract the self-serving bias, teachers and parents can help children develop a more balanced view of their successes and failures.
 Encouraging reflection on both internal and external factors can promote a growth mindset, where children learn to see challenges as opportunities for improvement rather than threats to their self-worth.

-Attribution theory has significant implications for social and educational contexts, as it helps explain how children make sense of their own and others' behaviors.
+Attribution theory has significant implications for social and educational contexts, as it helps explain how children make sense of their own and others' behaviours.
 By understanding how attributions are formed, teachers and parents can better support children's social and emotional development.

 In the classroom, educators can use attribution theory to inform their teaching strategies and classroom management techniques.
-By fostering a growth mindset and emphasizing the importance of effort and persistence, teachers can help students develop a healthy sense of self-efficacy and resilience.
+By fostering a growth mindset and emphasising the importance of effort and persistence, teachers can help students develop a healthy sense of self-efficacy and resilience.

 Understanding the role of internal and external attributions in social psychology is crucial for fostering healthy coping mechanisms and promoting mental well-being in children.
 An individual's attribution style can influence their ability to cope with both positive and negative events in their lives, as well as their expectations for future success.